Skip to content

 Outdoor Running Club

-Is running on your mind?
+Is running on your mind as the days start to get longer?
 Finish the workday strong with a group running session on the scenic Lincoln Harbor waterfront.
 Our weekly club is open to all skill levels, featuring multiple pace groups of runners, joggers, and walkers.
 Afterwards, be sure to stop by Hawk’s Nest A (seating area by the Cooking School) for our Hydration Station - a place to refuel with nutritious refreshments post-run.
 We will gather at 4:30 p.m. in the first-floor lobby and depart together as a group.
 Remember to bring a comfortable pair of running shoes, and please note, no registration is required.
 Ready, set, go!

 In-Person Cooking School Classes